inaimathi/gtypist-single-space/gtypist.typ

  :you both.
 Your mother has a lovely manner.
 I am glad to :oblige so recent a member of our office, too.
  :
- :    This letter is being mailed Monday, and in two days we :shall go.
+ :This letter is being mailed Monday, and in two days we :shall go.
  :
  :Yours sincerely,